 Twelfth Grade (Terminale)

-Literature (five hours per week): The Terminale year adheres to the guidelines for the Option Internationale au Baccalauréat (OIB).
-By this year, students are expected to study literary works at a very sophisticated level, most significantly, as a culmination of their study of language and literature in the American Section.
-They will be prepared to take the year-end four-hour written examination and a half-hour oral examination on the literary texts studied over the past two years.
+Literature (ACL) (four hours per week): The Terminale year adheres to the guidelines for the Baccalaureat Français International (BFI).
+Terminale students study literary works at a very sophisticated level, as a culmination of their study of language and literature in the American Section.
+The two-year program of Première and Terminale prepares them to take the end of year year four-hour written examination and a half-hour oral examination on the literary texts studied over the past two years.
 Students may choose between writing two two-hour essays, or one two-hour essay and one prose or poetry commentary on a passage from an unknown literary work, testing how they apply skills of close reading and analysis to a piece of literature.
 The oral examination includes close analysis of a passage or poem chosen from texts that the students have studied in depth, followed by a question-and-answer session about the literary works studied during the two-year program.

-According to OIB guidelines and in coordination with other OIB schools, by the end of Terminale, students will have studied the following texts: one play by Shakespeare, two nineteenth- or twentieth-century English-language novels, two English-language plays, a selection of works by two English-language poets, one English-language nonfiction text or selections of nonfiction writing, and four non-English-language works of literature in translation.
+According to BFI guidelines and in coordination with other BFI schools, by the end of Terminale, students will have studied the following texts: one play by Shakespeare, two nineteenth- or twentieth-century English-language novels, two English-language plays, a selection of works by English-language poets, one English-language nonfiction text or selections of nonfiction writing, and two non-English-language works of literature in translation.

 In Terminale, students continue following the French national curriculum with the additional eight hours of class in their international sections.

 Terminale students must choose two out of their three spécialités.
-The Lycée International offers eight different choices:
+The Lycée International offers seven choices:

 - Histoire-Géographie-Géopolitique et Sciences Politiques (HGGSP)

 - Science de la Vie et de la Terre (SVT)